klaszlo8207/Flutter-OBJ-3D-Viewer/README.md

 **Please use this library with TRIANGLES in the obj file itself.**

 This library can handle some type in the obj file like: vertices, texture coordinates, normals, faces.
+Lights, colors, textures.

 It can handle negative face indices.
 If your model not in triangles, then you can convert that via Autodesk 3ds Max or other softwares.

 Also this library can handle only a few vertices in wireframe/shaded mode (Max vertices in these modes are about 5000 vertices to get a good fps)

-**In textured mode the library is in EXPERIMENTAL mode, very poor quality yet.**
-In this mode you can set fewer vertices (like a cube) and do not want to zoom in, because the fill points will be very slow because the rasterizer algorithm at the moment.

 ## Author